Hypercontracts: Receptive languages and interface hypercontracts

 For $I \subseteq \alphabet$, and $L \in \langSet_I$, we will consider \compsets of the form

-i.e., \compsets are all $I$-receptive languages smaller than $L$.
+where $0$ is $I^*$, the smallest element of $\langSet_I$, i.e., the \compsets are all $I$-receptive languages smaller than $L$.
 We will focus on hypercontracts whose implementations have signature $(I,O)$ and whose environments have $(O,I)$.
 Thus, hypercontracts will consist of pairs $\cont = (\envSet, \sysSet)$ of $O$- and $\emptyset$-receptive \compsets, respectively.
 We will let

 for some $S \in \langSet_{\emptyset}$.
 We will restrict the environments $E \in \envSet$ to those that never extend a word of $S$ by an input symbol that $S$ does not accept.
 The largest such environment is given by Since $S$ is prefix-closed, so is $E_S$.
 Moreover, observe that $E_S$ adds to $S$ all those strings that are obtained by continuations of words of $S$ by an output symbol that $S$ does not produce.
 This makes $E_S$ $O$-receptive.
 The set of environments is thus $\envSet = [O^*, E_S]$.